Cars

 It's called... having your 'finger on the pulse'.

 Always know what's moving and what isn't.
-For example, for the whole of 2023, the 10 most popular colours stayed pretty much the same.
-And guess what?
-These are the same most popular colours for Q4 2023 as well:
+For example, for the whole of 2024, the 10 most popular colours stayed pretty much the same:

 1. Black